-This Practice Note considers interim payments.
-It outlines timing and procedure for a an interim award; amount of interim awards; impact on final award.
-Finally the effect of a counterclaim or defence on an interim payment is considered together with an analysis of the relationship between interim payments and summary judgments or periodical payments orders.
+This Practice Note considers the timing and procedure for applying for an interim payment, the court’s approach to determining the amount of an interim payment and the impact on the final award.
+Finally the impact of a counterclaim or defence on an interim payment application is considered together with an analysis of the relationship between interim payments and summary judgments and periodical payments orders.

 This Practice Note considers two issues which are commonly encountered when dealing with a claimant who has been severely injured.
 Firstly, where there is a need for new or specially adapted accommodation.
 Secondly, the issue of a claimant’s mental capacity and whether they need help to deal with their finances following settlement of their claim.